 The actions implemented in the framework of the 2007-2014 financial perspective focused on establishing a comprehensive service for capacity building of NGOs.
-The service was provided by the so-called support environment entities: horizontal networks, regional hubs and content networks.
-The visibility of NGOs increased among policy decision-makers and their position in the legislation and development policies drafting strengthened.
-Cooperation and networking among NGOs at the national and regional level and at the level thematic areas increased.
-The institutional capacity of the non-governmental sector also strengthened with the bases for inter-sectoral cooperation also being established (NGO's cooperation with the commercial sector and public sector).
+The service was provided by the what are called support environment entities: horizontal networks, regional hubs and content networks.
+The visibility of NGOs increased among policy decision-makers and their position in the drafting of legislation and development policies strengthened.
+Cooperation and networking among NGOs at the national and regional level and at the level of thematic areas increased.
+The institutional capacity of the non-governmental sector was also strengthened with the basis for inter-sectoral cooperation also being established (NGO cooperation with the commercial sector and public sector).